Onest-io/onest-whitepaper/README.md

 - Pay for blockchain fees

 ### VOTE-proxy
-The ONS-power account can select a proxy for the next 300 days, which recives every day the daily VOTE reward.
+The ONS-power account can select a proxy for the next 300 days, which recives every day, the daily VOTE reward.

 ### Effects of VOTE
 - VOTE is a limited utility, which can be minted, collected, shared, burnt, traded and used as collateal on the DEX